Organisational development: helping your organisation be fit for purpose, fit for the future

 • challenge assumptions

-• inquire into anxieties and fears
+• enquire into anxieties and fears

 • identify systemic patterns and impact